csss860/commonSenseSportShooting/docs/intro.md

 (3) Within a one-mile radius of any nature preserve that possesses public accessible trails, paths, or roads.
 (4) Within one thousand (1000) feet of wetlands _(see Appendix B(b))_

-Section 4.
+## Section 4.
 Sport Shooting Range Requirements

-(a) All sport shooting activities must take place on a designated shooting range that meets the following requirements (see Appendix B(c)):
+All sport shooting activities must take place on a designated shooting range that meets the following requirements _(see Appendix B(c))_:
 (1) The range shall be located on a property with a minimum area of thirty five (35) acres.
 (2) The range must include a properly constructed backstop in accordance with the standards set forth in the appendix to this act.